adaltas/node-csv-docs/src/md/parse/options.md

 * `escape` (string|Buffer)
   Set the escape character; one character/byte only; only apply to quote and escape characters inside quoted fields; defaults to double quote.
 * `from` (number)
   Start handling records from the requested number of records.
-One-based, first line is 1 (not 0)
+One-based, to emit first record provide 1 (not 0)
 * `from_line` (number)
   Start handling records from the requested line number.
 * `info` (boolean)